chicagopython/chipy.org/README.md

     make test

-Chipy.org uses Pylint to encourage good software development techniques.
-All Pylint checks must pass before merging code.
-If you would like to run the Pylint linting process, run the following:

-    make lint

-Chipy.org uses Black to have consistently formatted code.
+Chipy.org uses ruff to have consistently formatted code.
 We also use isort to arrange import statements correctly.
-Code must be formatted before merging code.
+Code should be formatted before merging code.
 If you would like to format code, run the following:

     make format

 Note: the command `make format` overwrites your files.
 Also, that command will format your entire local repo, not only the files that you may have created or edited.
 As a result, if it formats old, unformatted code, that will show up as a diff in your pull request.
 To see a preview of what formatted code would look without overwriting your files, run the following:

     make format-check